berserk-panini/homelab-mono/terraform/root/admin/terraform/README.md

 # admin/terraform

 Implements an administrative root module used for defining the Terraform organization as code, _allowing Terraform to declaratively manage itself_ 🤯
+This module is intended to be used as a HCP workspace managing the organization it's been set up in.

 ## 📚🚀 Getting Started on HCP Terraform